kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 * `successThreshold`: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for liveness and startup Probes.
 Minimum value is 1.
-* `failureThreshold`: When a probe fails, Kubernetes will try `failureThreshold` times before giving up.
-Giving up in case of liveness probe means restarting the container.
+* `failureThreshold`: When a probe fails `failureThreshold` times in a row, Kubernetes will give up.
+Give up in case of liveness probe means restarting the container.
 In case of readiness probe the Pod will be marked Unready.
 Defaults to 3.
 Minimum value is 1.

 {{< note >}}